SignalK/specification/mdbook/src/data_model_metadata.md

 Zones should be configured with care.
 In practice, less is more.

-For detailed information on Notifications, refer to [Alarm Handling](notifications.md).
+For detailed information on Notifications, refer to [Notifications](notifications.md).

 The possible `state` values in ascending order of severity are: